EtcetFelix/HiWonder-BusLinker-servo-bus/README.md

-# lewansoul-servo-bus
+# HiWonder-servo-bus

+This library is meant to be used for controlling servos with the Buslinker debugging board.

+Note: This has only been tested on the [HTD-45H](https://www.hiwonder.com/collections/bus-servo/products/htd-45h) using the [Buslinker V2.5 debugging board](https://www.hiwonder.com/products/hiwonder-ttl-usb-debugging-board).
+Servo responses with this setup are different than HiWonder's documented protocol, hence this repo.

-This is a Python 3 library implementing the [LewanSoul Servo Bus Communication Protocol](https://images-na.ssl-images-amazon.com/images/I/71WyZDfQwkL.pdf), which is used by the following products:
+Python 3 library implementing the [LewanSoul Servo Bus Communication Protocol](https://images-na.ssl-images-amazon.com/images/I/71WyZDfQwkL.pdf), which is used by the following products:

 - [Hiwonder bus servos](https://www.hiwonder.hk/collections/bus-servo)